-Smith College, a leader in science and engineering education for women, will expand its commitment to educational access by enrolling and supporting a cohort, or “posse,” of 10 low-income students a year who seek majors and careers in STEM fields — science, technology, engineering and mathematics.
+Smith College, a leader in science and engineering education for women, will expand its commitment to educational access by enrolling and supporting a cohort, or “posse,” of 10 high-promise students a year who seek majors and careers in STEM fields — science, technology, engineering and mathematics.

 The announcement of Smith’s newest commitment to educational access by President Kathleen McCartney will take place at a Jan.
 16 summit at the White House focused on access and success for low-income students.
 McCartney is joining President Obama, First Lady Michelle Obama, Secretary of Education Arne Duncan and other administration officials at the summit, which will bring together college and university presidents, foundations, policymakers and private sector leaders to discuss improving college access for low-income students.